Laged/nix-ts-map/README.md

 - **Real-time Statistics**: Flights count, trails (total events), and hexagons with data
 - **Resolution Slider**: Adjustable H3 resolution (r0-r10) for different levels of detail

+**Note:** Hex polyfill files for resolutions r0-r7 are included by default.
+Higher resolution files (r8-r10) are large (>100MB) and excluded from git.
+Generate them locally with `nix run .#gen-hexes` if needed.

 ## TLDR

 ```bash